nightingaleproject/Reference-NCHS-API/README.md

 [VRDR Messaging](https://www.nuget.org/packages/VRDR.Messaging)
 library for parsing and constructing messages.

+This implementation describes the NVSS API hosted by NCHS and the compatible implementation hosted via the STEVE 2.0 system.

 # The NVSS API

-The NVSS API can be used to submit mortality data to NCHS and receive acknowledgments, errors, and coded data in response.
+The NVSS API can be accessed by vital records jurisdictions in order to submit mortality data to NCHS and receive acknowledgments, errors, and coded data in response.
 An API is a set of rules that describe how two systems can communicate with each other.
 The NVSS API allows vital records jurisdiction mortality data systems to automate communication with NCHS in a robust and repeatable way.

 The NVSS API uses a RESTful approach.
 REST, or [Representational State Transfer](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm),